rehierl/abstract-properties/12-0-setup-variations/0-1-trees-in-st.md

 - note - somewhat similar to downward-closed

 remarks
-- both concepts seem to focus on prefixes
+- both concepts focus on prefixes
 - larger numbers are more significant
 - maths needs to deal with infinity